stealsocks/personal-site-things/content/layout.md

 This is the highest-level decision you can make.

-Most other design details will follow from this one.
+Other design details will follow from this one.
 Like fonts: if you go with a modern bento-box style, you're probably going to use a geometric sans-serif.
 If you want your site to look like a beautifully typeset book, you better find a great serif.

-Most of the patterns here are meant to be used for the **home page** of your site.
-Content pages are generally simpler because they have to work for every essay/post, the home page is under your direct control and allows for cooler designs.
+Most of the patterns here are meant to be used for the [home page](/home) of your site.
+Content pages need to be simpler because they have to work for every essay/post, but the home page is under your direct control and allows for cooler designs.

-I'm going to skip past the simple single-column vertical scroll page, because it's the web default (and it's a pretty good default too!).
+I'm going to skip past the simple single-column vertical scroll page, because it's the web default.
+And it's a pretty good default too!
+Works on every kind of device screen, no need to write a single `@media screen` query if you don't want to.

-## Vertical split
+## Vertical splits

 <figure>
 	<a href="https://andymatuschak.org/">